Comprehensive Guide For Choosing The Best Yarn For Crochet Hats Whatever The Weather

 There are a number of reasons aran weight is a great size yarn to choose for a crochet hat.
 It is an easy yarn weight to work with if you are a beginner crocheter venturing out into crocheting hats.

-It isn’t too thick or too thin.
-Just the perfect weight to make it an easy project.
+It isnāt too thick or too thin.
+Just the perfect weight to make it easy for first projects.

-Your project will also work up much quicker without making your finished hat too bulky.
+The finished product will also work up much quicker without making your finished hat too bulky.

 A wide range of fibers and colors are available to choose from.

 The quick answer is absolute yes.
-You can see a great example in my Chunky Crochet Hat Pattern – A Shade of Grey.
-And here are a few reasons why!
+You can see a good option in my Chunky Crochet Hat Pattern ā A Shade of Grey.
+And here are a few reasons why this is a good idea!

-Choosing chunky yarn for your crochet hat has many advantages.
-Firstly, your hat will work up super quick.
-Using a thick chunky yarn paired with a large crochet hook will see you finish a hat in as little as an hour.
+Using a thick chunky yarn paired with a large crochet hook and a simple double crochet stitch will see you finish a hat in as little as an hour.

 Choosing chunky yarn is also super forgiving on the fit.
 Whether you get it a little wrong and make the hat a little bigger or smaller than the ideal fit, I think the chunky yarn is very forgiving and you will still have a modern hat.